Comparison

 Why Tailwind Variants?

-A common question that we get is "Why you created Tailwind Variants?
-Why not use CVA?", and the fact is that we tried to use CVA (opens in a new tab) in NextUI (opens in a new tab) to migrate from Stitches to TailwindCSS, but we found it challenging to create a design system solely using CVA.
-Then we realized that some of the features we needed were not planned to be implemented in CVA as the creator has stated here (opens in a new tab), so we decided to create Tailwind Variants to fill the gap.
-Our goal is not to compete with CVA, but to provide an alternative that meets our needs to migrate NextUI (opens in a new tab) to TailwindCSS as smoothly as possible.
-That being said, big shoutout to Joe Bell (opens in a new tab) and contributors (opens in a new tab) you guys rock! 🤘 - we recommend to use CVA if don't need any of the Tailwind Variants features listed above.
+A common question that we get is “Why you created Tailwind Variants?
+Why not use CVA?”, and the fact is that we tried to use CVA in HeroUI to migrate from Stitches to TailwindCSS, but we found it challenging to create a design system solely using CVA.
+Then we realized that some of the features we needed were not planned to be implemented in CVA as the creator has stated here , so we decided to create Tailwind Variants to fill the gap.
+Our goal is not to compete with CVA, but to provide an alternative that meets our needs to migrate HeroUI to TailwindCSS as smoothly as possible.
+That being said, big shoutout to Joe Bell and contributors you guys rock! 🤘 - we recommend to use CVA if don’t need any of the Tailwind Variants features listed above.